How to organize your desk at home | Engadget

 We suggested getting an external monitor in a previous WFH guide, too, and for good reason.
 It seriously increases your screen real estate and is oftentimes easier on the eyes.
 However, not all monitors are height adjustable and they do take up quite a bit of desk space.
 A monitor stand or riser is a way to resolve that.
 A simple yet effective one is the Amazon Basics model, which has stackable legs for your desired height (up to 4-⅞ inches) plus an 11-inch wide storage space underneath to store your laptop or other knick knacks.

-If, on the other hand, you want something a little more stylish, this bamboo monitor stand from Stellar Importers is a particularly attractive one.
+If, on the other hand, you want something a little more stylish, this bamboo monitor stand from SONGMICS is a particularly attractive one.
 It comes with compartments designed to fit your phone, coffee mug, stationary, notepads and more.
 There are also well-placed cut-outs to help manage your cords and cables.
-The legs attach together magnetically so it’s super easy to assemble.
-We should note that the height isn’t adjustable, but in my experience its 3.5-inch range was enough to raise our monitor to eye level.
+We should note that the height isn’t adjustable, but in my experience its 3.35-inch range was enough to raise our monitor to eye level.
 This particular model also works well as a laptop stand thanks to three holes designed for optimal heat ventilation.

 Laptop stands